Frequently Asked Questions

 Yes, but it is probably not in your best interest.
 While you are an expert at running your company, you probably are not as knowledgeable about the M&A process.
 Selling a company is time consuming and very emotional.
 This business most likely represents your life’s work.
 You have an emotional attachment.
 If you normally use terms such as earn out, working capital gate, hurdle rate, and mezzanine, it is probably a good idea to call and discuss your situation with a competent intermediary.
 You do not want to make a mistake and leave a chunk of your hard-earned nest egg on the table at closing.

 There are many methods and metrics to determine the value to your company.
 Sometimes we use many simultaneously.
 Tax value, Estate Value, Enterprise Value, Discounted Cash Flow, Multiples of EBITDA, etc. all are valid ways to tell what a company may be worth.
 But, the real question is to whom does the value matter, and in what context?
 The number your CPA gives you might be appropriate for tax planning purposes, but it does not reflect the possible selling price for your company.
 In an M&A scenario, the acquirer determines value.
-An M&A advisor, like Colton Alexader, will use various methods to help you understand how the market will appreciate your company and what that market may be willing to pay you for it.
+An M&A advisor, like Colton Alexander, will use various methods to help you understand how the market will appreciate your company and what that market may be willing to pay you for it.

 Colton Alexander customizes the process for each company.
 Typically, we start with phone calls and meetings to determine owner strategy and expectations.
 We then collect data and prepare marketing materials to attract potential buyers and investors.
 Our advisors work with those buyers and investors to answer questions, and request offers for your business.
 We work to negotiate term sheets and complete the Letter of Intent.
 The next step is to help manage the due diligence process, to ensure the buyer/investor has enough information to feel comfortable with the deal, and to secure financing.
 The entire process requires an enormous amount of legal paperwork, and other forms of documentation.
 We work with the lawyers and accountants involved, to ensure that they have what they need to prepare an appropriate sale agreement.
 This simple summary of major tasks only highlights what is involved.
 Call us.
 We will be happy to answer questions.